tassioFront/fubs/apps/stitch/docs/payment-provider-adapter.md

 - move the customer-related logic from payment.service.ts to customer.service.ts
 - create the necessary customer-related endpoints on customer.controller.ts
 - create the necessary customer-related DTOs (Data Transfer Objects) for request validation and type safety
+- create a local customer model on schema that stores business data and references the provider’s customer